Support for those who received infected NHS blood and their families

 From 3 April 2017, the new Scottish Infected Blood Support scheme is now being managed by NHS National Services Scotland.
 The scheme is now the single scheme providing targeted support for those infected and their direct families.

 The Scottish Government has published the Scottish Infected Blood Support Scheme 2017 – this sets out details of who will be eligible for the new scheme in accordance with the Smoking, Health and Social Care (Scotland) Act 2005.
+The Scottish Government has also published an amending scheme document, which makes some small changes to the original scheme, particularly to allow long-term cohabiting partners of some infected people who have died to qualify for annual payments in the same way as a widow, widower or civil partner.
 Additional guidance on what support you may be eligible for is available on the NSS website.

 For those who are allocated to the Scottish scheme, the Scottish Government commits to:

 Increased annual payments of £27,000 for those with advanced Hepatitis C (at Stage 2 of the Skipton Fund) or HIV and £37,000 for all those who are co-infected with both Hepatitis C and HIV.

 Providing annual payments to widows and widowers of those who have died as a result of their advanced (Stage 2) Hepatitis C or HIV infection.
 These payments will be 75 per cent of the amount the infected person would be entitled to under the new arrangements if they were alive.

 Providing an additional lump sum of £30,000 to all those who are infected with chronic Hepatitis C at Stage 1.
 This will bring the total lump sum all those infected in Scotland have received to at least £50,000, given that those with chronic infection previously received £20,000.
 Most of those with chronic Hepatitis C should already have received this £30,000 payment, but if you have not, please contact the Scottish Infected Blood Support Scheme in the first instance.